jmiramant/Laptop/README.md

 It should take about 30 minutes for everything to install, depending on your machine.

-This was forked from Thoughbot(see https://github.com/thoughtbot/laptop)  and basterdized for our own env.
-Thanks Thoughtbot!
+This was forked from the awesome guys at EverFi(see https://github.com/everfi) who forked it from Thoughbot(see https://github.com/thoughtbot/laptop).
+It's been basterdized for my own env.
+Thanks Cody, Colin and Thoughtbot!